p-koo/squid-nn-old/README.md

 pip install mavenn --upgrade
 ```

-Note: For older DNNs that require inference via Tensorflow 1, Python < 3 is required which is currently not supported by MAVE-NN.
+Note: For older DNNs that require inference via Tensorflow 1, Python < 3 is required which is not supported by MAVE-NN.
 Users will need to create separate environments in this case:
 1. An environment with Tensorflow 1 and Python 2 for generating *in silico* MAVE data
 2. An environment with Tensorflow 2 and Python 3 for training MAVE-NN surrogate models